bharath-srinivas/aws-recon/README.md

 ```
 sudo pip uninstall aws-actions
 ```
-**Note: If you've installed it from the source, you've to uninstall the dependencies installed along with aws-actions installation manaully as the uninstallation will be incomplete.
+**Note: If you've installed it from the source, you've to uninstall the dependencies installed along with aws-actions installation manually as the uninstallation will be incomplete.
 You can find these files using `pip freeze` command.**